Frances Parthenope Verney: Home at Lea Hurst and Embley Park

 William Edward Shore (Parthenope's father's original surname) inherited the "Lea" property of his Great-uncle Peter Nightingale II, more often called "Eccentric Peter" or even "Mad Peter" in 1803.
 At "Mad Peter's" death, he left his "Lea property in Derbyshire to Parthenope's father, but W.E.N. did not officially come into control of the property until around the age of twenty-one.
 At the time W.E.N. came into possession of his inherited estate, he changed his last name to match that of the estate, that name was Nightingale.
 Before W.E.N. could manage the estate himself, William Shore, Parthenope's paternal grandfather, managed the estate for him.
-The estate grew while W.E.N. did, and at the time he came into control of his inheritance, he found himself to be a "very wealthy man."
-The property that W.E.N. inherited was called "Lea Hall," and was rather "run-down and inconvenient for a fashionable young family," and so the Nightingales never lived there, instead it was transformed into a farmhouse, and W.E.N. built a new house only "a mile or so away from Lea Hall," that would later be called Lea Hurst.
-The family lived solely in Lea Hurst until 1825, when they purchased Embley Park at the request of Fanny needing a home that wasn't so far away from social life and circles.
-The Nightingale family "summered primarily at Lea Hurst on the edge of Derbyshire hills and spent the rest of the year, except for stays in London, at Embley Park."
+The estate grew while W.E.N. did, and at the time he came into control of his inheritance, he found himself to be a "very wealthy man".
+The property that W.E.N. inherited was called "Lea Hall" and was rather "run-down and inconvenient for a fashionable young family" and so the Nightingales never lived there, instead it was transformed into a farmhouse, and W.E.N. built a new house only "a mile or so away from Lea Hall" that would later be called Lea Hurst.
+The family lived solely in Lea Hurst until 1825, when they purchased Embley Park at the request of Fanny needing a home that was not so far from social life and circles.
+The Nightingale family "summered primarily at Lea Hurst on the edge of Derbyshire hills and spent the rest of the year, except for stays in London, at Embley Park".